 In 1983, 80 antique cars registered for the parade and 40 more crashed the party, making the parade that circled through town so long that first car was right behind the last.
 The following year, the Nantucket Chamber of Commerce, now in charge of Daffodil Festival activities except for the Nantucket Garden Club’s Daffodil Show, had to cap the number of antique cars in the parade.

-And, of course, at 2pm on Saturday, April 23 the Nantucket Garden Club’s fabulous 46th Annual Daffodil Show opens to the public at Bartlett’s Farm.
-This show — a display of thousands of daffodils – has a theme of “Island Treasures.
-The Daffodil Show continues on Saturday until 5pm and is open on Sunday, April 24 from 10 am to 4 pm.
+And, of course, at 2pm on Saturday, April 27 the Nantucket Garden Club’s fabulous 48th Annual Daffodil Show opens to the public at Bartlett’s Farm.
+This show — a display of thousands of daffodils – has a theme of “Seas of Daffodils.”
+The Daffodil Show continues on Saturday until 5pm and is open on Sunday, April 28 from 10 am to 4 pm.
+On Saturday only, a free shuttle will transport visitors from downtown at 10 Washington Street to the show at Bartlett’s Farm starting at 2pm.